 Marduk: Are you going to stop me?!
 Are you gods?!
 Peter: Uh— Winston:(covers Peter's mouth) Yo, don't you say a word.

 The episode "Partners in Slime" featured an appearance by the mood slime from the second movie, albeit colored yellow instead of pink.
 However, the slime turned pink like it was in the film at the end of the episode.

 Never Say "Die": Usually averted, as some cases explicitly involved ghosts of dead people.
 Played straight with "Egon's Ghost," where Word of God acknowledged that they had to tip-toe around the subject as best as possible.

 Nice Job Breaking It, Hero: Paul Smart is a Corrupt Corporate Executive who steals the Ghostbusters' technology and tries to run them out of business by using their weapons to create a ghostbusting robot called Robo-Buster, stating that Robo-Buster could destroy ghosts rather than just capture them.
 Unfortunately, all the ghosts zapped by Robo-Buster simply have their energies dissipated, and all this ectoplasmic power simply combines into one gigantic ghost that threatens to destroy the whole city.

 Unlike others in the cast, Maurice LaMarche was purposefully impersonating Harold Ramis.
 He was actually asked not to during his audition, but LaMarche couldn't think of any other appropriate way to do it.
 Fortunately, casting liked what they heard and hired him.

-Dave Coulier's Peter was, of course, his Bill Murray impersonation from his act.
+Dave Coulier's Peter was his Bill Murray impersonation from his act.